Manual Hydraulic Press

 Processes and material

-We must cut enough oven paper so that the bag is enclosed in the middle of the papers, so that the extract does not come out through any of the 4 ends, that is, we will give a margin of at least 3 cm. for each side of the bag.
+The process is the same as that of squeezing a fruit to extract the juice.
+In this case we extract the content of the trichomes, which are solid at room temperature; That is why we need enough temperature to melt the essential oils that they contain, which are forced out through the filter by pressure.
+For this we are going to use the famous “tea-bags” or bags for rosin to introduce the content and high-quality baking paper, where the rosin will stick and we can collect it without loss.
+We must cut out enough baking paper so that the bag is enclosed in the middle of the papers, so that the extract does not come out at any of the 4 ends, that is, we will give a margin of at least 3 cm. on each side of the bag.
 Everything will depend on the material that we are going to press.

 What bags do I use?